dymmond/esmerald/docs/middleware/middleware.md

 ### Important

-If you need to specify parameters in your middleware then you will need to wrap it in a `starlette.middleware.Middleware` object to do it so.
+If you need to specify parameters in your middleware then you will need to wrap it in a `lilya.middleware.DefineMiddleware` object to do it so.
 See `GZipMiddleware` [example](#middleware-and-the-settings).

 If no parameters are needed, then you can simply pass the middleware class directly and Esmerald will take care of the rest.

 ## Available middlewares

-There are some available middlewares that are also available from Starlette.
+There are some available middlewares that are also available from Lilya.

 * `CSRFMiddleware` - Handles with the CSRF and there is a [built-in](../configurations/csrf.md) how to enable.
 * `CORSMiddleware` - Handles with the CORS and there is a [built-in](../configurations/cors.md) how to enable.
 * `TrustedHostMiddleware` - Handles with the CORS if a given `allowed_hosts` is populated, the [built-in](../configurations/cors.md) explains how to use it.
-* `GZipMiddleware` - Same middleware as the one from Starlette.
+* `GZipMiddleware` - Same middleware as the one from Lilya.
 * `HTTPSRedirectMiddleware` - Middleware that handles HTTPS redirects for your application.
 Very useful to be used for production or production like environments.
 * `RequestSettingsMiddleware` - The middleware that exposes the application settings in the request.
-* `SessionMiddleware` - Same middleware as the one from Starlette.
+* `SessionMiddleware` - Same middleware as the one from Lilya.
 * `WSGIMiddleware` - Allows to connect WSGI applications and run them inside Esmerald.
 A [great example](../wsgi.md) how to use it is available.